Internship Benefits

 Explore DCEG Research Areas

 Interns are offered the flexibility to study topics that cross research areas, requiring diverse sets of skills.
-The DCEG portfolio includes the below research areas, along with a range of cross-cutting scientific studies, including health disparities, gender differences, and others:
+The DCEG portfolio includes the below research areas, along with a range of cross-cutting scientific studies, including health disparities, sex differences, and others:

 - Biostatistics: Descriptive studies to characterize cancer trends, analysis of large-scale data sets, statistical models for predicting cancer risk